 Note that if you are separated through illness or work, training or education, you can still apply and will receive the allowance.
-Successful applications could see your income tax bill drop by £314 to £816.50 a year.
+Successful applications could see your income tax bill drop between £345 and £891.50 a year.

 If you marry within the tax year, you’ll receive an allowance based on the proportion of the year you were married or in your civil partnership.
 The allowance runs for each tax year, when a fresh application must be made.
 If one of you dies, payments continue until the end of the tax year.

-The Blind Person’s Allowance is a fixed amount that is added to your Personal Allowance, so you can earn more each year before you start to pay income tax.
-Anyone living in England or Wales who is registered blind or severely partially sighted can apply, while applicants in Scotland or Northern Ireland who can’t undertake work that requires eyesight can also apply to HMRC for this Allowance.
+The blind person’s allowance is a fixed amount added to your personal allowance, so you can earn more each year before you start paying income tax.
+Anyone living in England or Wales who is registered blind or severely partially sighted can apply, while applicants in Scotland or Northern Ireland who can’t undertake work that requires eyesight can also apply to HMRC for this allowance.

-Currently the annual Allowance is £2,230.
-If both you and your spouse or civil partner are blind, you can each receive the Allowance – and should either claimant not pay tax or earn enough to make use of it, their Allowance can be transfer to their partner.
+Currently the annual allowance is £2,450.
+If both you and your spouse or civil partner are blind, you can each receive the allowance – and should either claimant not pay tax or earn enough to make use of it, their allowance can be transferred to their partner.

-Unlike income tax, National Insurance contributions stop when you reach State Pension age.
-However, certain benefits, including Pension Credits, are available.
-For more information see our guide to retirement-related benefits.
+Unlike income tax, National Insurance contributions stop when you reach state pension age.
+However, certain benefits, including pension credits, are available.